Security Recommendations

 MYSQL Version

-To prevent unauthorized access, ensure that the MySQL version in use is greater than v5.7.26.
+To prevent unauthorized access, ensure that the MySQL version in use is higher than v5.7.26.

 SAC Package

-Install SAC Package only from the Official Thales Site.
+Install the SAC Package only from the Official Thales Site.

 Perform the following steps to ensure Thales certificate is being utilized: